shadowtime2000/eon/README.md

 # API
 API referenece. **Please Refer to the full documentation at [eon.js.org](https://eon.js.org/#/)**

+## Plugins API
+**New In v1.15**: Version 1.15 introduces the new Plugins API.
+I decided to take the time, rather sooner than later, to rewrite Eon into an "everythings-a-plugin" type of system.
+The full Plugin docs will be available soon at [eon.js.org](https://eon.js.org).

 ### `eon(port): EonWebEngine`
 This function is the default export of the Eon library.
 It will create a new EonWebEngine instance.